ili3p/ROSA/README.md

 # ROSA: An Optimization Algorithm for Multi-Modal Derivative-Free Functions in High Dimensions

-The code will be released after publication.
+A well-documented PyTorch implementation, with tutorial notebooks, will be released after journal publication.
 For now, a printed Jupyter notebook is available [here](ROSA_code.pdf).

 # Citing us
 If you use this code please respect the license and cite the paper as: